What can I expect when I come?

 How do I get in the building?

-- the back parking lot at the doors between the preschool and the office wing OR
+the back parking lot at the double doors between the preschool and the office wing OR

 If you arrive after the worship begins and you want to enter from the back of the church, enter the double doors from the main parking area and go straight through the hallway, turning left at the stairs and go down to St. Joseph's Hall.
 Walk to the rear of St. Joseph's Hall and up the stairs into the rear of the church.